ouvroir/icofom2021/src/publications/icofom2021-liubov-petrunina.md

 Vladimir, Kazan', Saratov, Smolensk, Odessa, Kharkov, Novgorod (Bityatskaya 1953, Pivnenko 1990, etc.), and on the basis of those societies the new self-sufficient museums were founded.
-The emergence of such a network of museums [reflected the claims of these intellectual groups to enhance their role in culture and society]{.ul}.
+The emergence of such a network of museums reflected the claims of these intellectual groups to enhance their role in culture and society.

 This pre-revolutionary network of museums had become the basis of the state museum network in Soviet Russia.
 Unified in accordance with the